Dave Malloy: Career

 Malloy grew up in Lakewood, Ohio and studied music composition and English literature at Ohio University.
 He began making theater in San Francisco in 2000.
 Early work included pieces with Banana Bag & Bodice, for whom he has been the composer since 2002.

 In 2008 he composed music for Beowulf – A Thousand Years of Baggage, a Banana Bag & Bodice SongPlay written by Jason Craig and commissioned by the Shotgun Players in Berkeley, California.
 Beowulf received the 2008 Glickman Award and a 2011 Edinburgh Herald Angel, and has played a number of venues and festivals, including Berkeley Repertory's Roda Theatre, ART's Club Oberon, Joe's Pub, and festivals in England, Ireland, Scotland and Australia.

 After Beowulf, he co-created and performed in Three Pianos, a drunken romp through Schubert's "Winterreise" (with Rick Burkhardt and Alec Duffy, directed by Rachel Chavkin) that premiered in 2010 at the Ontological-Hysteric Theater, winning a Special Citation Obie Award, and had runs at New York Theatre Workshop and American Repertory Theater.

 His next work was Beardo, a Russian indie rock musical based on the life of Rasputin, which Malloy wrote with Beowulf collaborator Jason Craig.
 It played in 2011 in San Francisco and had its New York premiere in February 2017 in a production by Pipeline Theater Company.

 For Natasha, Pierre & The Great Comet of 1812, Malloy was the composer, lyricist, orchestrator, music director and performer in the role of Pierre Bezukhov.
-Comet was commissioned by Ars Nova and premiered there in October 2012, directed by Chavkin; in May 2012 the show transferred to off-Broadway playing in Kazino, a tent custom-built for the piece, first erected in the Meatpacking District and then in Times Square.
+Comet was commissioned by Ars Nova and premiered there in October 2012, directed by Chavkin; in May 2013 the show transferred to off-Broadway playing in Kazino, a tent custom-built for the piece, first erected in the Meatpacking District and then in Times Square.
 In December 2015 the show played a pre-Broadway run at the American Repertory Theater in Cambridge, Massachusetts.
 The show has won an Obie Award, the 2013 Richard Rodgers Award for Musical Theater, the Off Broadway Alliance's Best New Musical Award, three Elliot Norton Awards, eight IRNE Awards, eleven Lucille Lortel Awards nominations (winning three), five Drama Desk nominations, and two Drama League Award nominations.
-It opened on Broadway at the Imperial Theatre in October 2016 with Josh Groban as Pierre.
-Malloy reprised his role as Pierre multiple times throughout the run, and was the final Broadway Pierre.
-In 2022, the show was staged at Malloy's alma mater, Ohio University, for the first time following its departure from Broadway.